silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

       run: make deploy
 ```

 You'll notice that there are references to three different ${{secrets}}.
 You can set these in your Github repos Settings page.
-There is section there call secrets, just add the three secrets and this build will have access.
+There is section there called secrets, just add the three secrets and this build will have access.

 Now push your code the the repo and your `ci` action should test, build and deploy your code to ECS.
+You can watch the progress in the Actions tab of your Github repo.

 Verify this by going to `your-lb-url.com/health` to see the version and node name of your app.